DataBiosphere/toil/docs/essentials.rst

 will install Toil in *editable* mode, also known as `development mode`_.
-Just like with a regular install, you may specify extras to use in development mode
+Just like with a regular install, you may specify extras to use in development mode after installing any native dependencies listed in :ref:`installation-ref`.

 ::